-There is are maximum time limits ('caps') on studying with a Tier 4 visa.
-Before they can issue you a confirmation of acceptance for studies, a Tier 4 sponsor will need to check that your application will not take you over the maximum time allowed.
-The Home Office will not grant further leave to someone whose current Tier 4 application means they will exceed these time limits unless there are "compelling and compassionate circumstances", such as injury or disability.
+There are time limits ('caps') on how long you can study with a Tier 4 visa.
+Before they issue your CAS, a Tier 4 sponsor will check that your proposed studies will not take you over the cap.
+When assessing your application, the Home Office will also check that you will not exceed the cap, unless there are "compelling and compassionate circumstances", such as injury or disability.

-When making these calculations the Home Office will count the time in months and will round individual days upwards or downwards to the nearest month.
-For example, three months and ten days will be rounded down to three months but three months and three weeks will be rounded up to four months.
+Both your Tier 4 sponsor and the Home Office use the same system to calculate the cap in years and months.
+Individual days or weeks are rounded up or down to the nearest month.
+For example, three months and ten days is rounded down to three months while three months and three weeks is rounded up to four months.

-before applying.
-If you need to rely on this concession we suggest that you speak to an immigration adviser before you apply and that you include a letter with your application explaining your situation and asking for the concession to be applied.
+The concession for Syrian nationals provides an exception from these study limits.
+If you need to rely on this concession, you should speak to an immigration adviser before you apply and include a letter with your application explaining your situation and asking for the concession to be applied.